Developer Guide

 The view command does not affect the role book in any way.
 In other words, it does not add/edit/delete any roles in the role book.

-An example usage of the View
+An example usage of the View command is given below:

 - The user launches the application for the first time.
 The RoleBook will be initialized with the current role book.